atenghamn/high-low-card-game/README.md

 - [ ] Write a switch to decide wich if a point is give
 - [x] Create a global variabel for points
 - [ ] Fix "Draw card" button
-- [ ] Write a seperate function to parse and convert cardvalue
+- [x] Write a seperate function to parse and convert cardvalue
+- [x] Fixed the point counter